lkm1234/CV/README.md

 1. Contributed to a team of researhers aiming to use Scanning Tunneling Microscopy to analyze Graphene nanoribbons to look for their interesting physical properties.
-2. Mastered many experiment skills such as making Graphene nanoribbon samples, transfering samples, annealing, sputtering, deposition, hot substrate deposition, loading molecules into the evaporator, evaporating molecules onto the surface of sample, using mechanic pump, turbo pump and ion pump to get ultra high vacuum, baking the Scanning Tunneling Microscopy system to remove impurity molecules, refilling liquid Helium and liquid Nitrogen, using STM to scan the Graphene nanoribons, repairing the tip to get higher resolution images.
+2. Mastered many experiment skills such as using bottom-up approach and MAD method to make Graphene nanoribbon samples, transfering samples, annealing, sputtering, deposition, hot substrate deposition, loading molecules into the evaporator, evaporating molecules onto the surface of sample, using mechanic pump, turbo pump and ion pump to get ultra high vacuum, baking the Scanning Tunneling Microscopy system to remove impurity molecules, refilling liquid Helium and liquid Nitrogen, using STM to scan the Graphene nanoribons, repairing the tip to get higher resolution images.
 3. I helped Graduate Ziyi Wang to do some data analysis work.
 I use python to analyze experimental data and make plots.
 ```